Make Your Experiences Count. They Can Change the World.

 LET’S BRING ALL OF OUR KNOWLEDGE AND EXPERIENCES TOGETHER.

 TOGETHER WE KNOW MORE.
 TOGETHER WE ACHIEVE MORE.
 TOGETHER WE DO BETTER.

 Published: November 22, 2021

 In Kenya – like in many other countries – Public Finance Management processes are still either misunderstood or not known at all to many citizens.
 They have remained a reserve of government technocrats and a section of elected leaders.
 As a result of this exclusionary process, access to quality public basic services is marred with gender, class, age, ethnic and regional inequalities.

 In order to address this, GROOTS Kenya initiated in partnership with HORIZONT3000 a project called “Money Power” in short.
-The project – funded by the European Union and the Austrian Development Agency – promotes and strengthens public participation of grassroots women, youth, marginalized and indigenous people in public finance management for effective service delivery and reduced social (gender, generational and income) inequalities in the two counties of Muranga and Laikipia.
+The project – funded by the European Union, the Austrian Development Agency and the DKA Austria – promotes and strengthens public participation of grassroots women, youth, marginalized and indigenous people in public finance management for effective service delivery and reduced social (gender, generational and income) inequalities in the two counties of Muranga and Laikipia.
 The action recognizes engagement of the grassroots public in the decision-making processes as an essential mechanism of social accountability.

 When the Money Power project started, GROOTS could build on established relationships with the County of Laikipia through the organisation’s long-term engagement in the county.
 Since GROOTS Kenya at that time was less present in Muranga, trust and relationship building still had to happen – in the midst of COVID-19 induced restrictions of movements and meetings.